 What is amazing in this situation is that the solution is at hand.
 Venture capital and private equity are searchingfor good and useful projects.
 Penn Station would be an absolute gem of an investment.

-If Cuomo would open the door, and his mind, to a public private partnership, PPP, the money would simply pour in.
+If Cuomo would open the door, and his mind, to a public private partnership, the money would simply pour in.
 And this is not a controversial pie-in-the-sky idea.
 Japan is famous for the quality, speed, and price of the Tokyo railway.
-What few know is that it is almost 100% privately owned.
-Even more, it is owned by approximately 20 separate entities, but sensible regulations and cooperation makes using the Tokyo rail and subway far more seamless than most city and county transportation services in the United States.
+What few know is that it is almost 100% private ownership.
+Even more, the ownership is by approximately 20 separate entities.
+But sensible regulations and cooperation makes using the Tokyo rail and subway far more seamless than most city and county transportation services in the United States.

-With the right incentives, and it wouldn’t take much, Cuomo could offer the people of the Northeast not just a renovated Penn Station, but a completely renovated system, just like Tokyo’s only newer and shinier.
+With the right incentives, and it wouldn’t take much, Cuomo could offer the people of the Northeast to not just do the renovation of Penn Station, but a completely renovated system, just like Tokyo’s, only newer and shinier.

 World Bank Stresses Public Private Partnerships for Infrastructure

 PPP isn’t a new-fangled idea thought up by the kooky right.
 It has become standard practice almost everywhere in the world.
 Of course, it can be done wrong, think of Russia selling off assets at pennies on the dollar, or it can be right as in the new Jordanian Airport.

 PPP isn’t a new-fangled idea thought up by the kooky right